-This screen is displayed by tapping Sales in the Easy Books menu.
+This screen is displayed by clicking Sales in the Easy Books sidebar.
 The screen provides an easy-to-read list of all sales you have made to all customers.
 From this screen, you can:

 Enter new sales (these are sales that a customer will pay at a later date).